‘DWTS’ Cast 2017: BTS Footage Will Get You Ready For Season 24 Premiere

 A post shared by Sasha Farber (@sashafarber1) on

 Keo Motsepe and Charo are ready to show you their moves!
-Although the two haven’t shared too many photos and videos of their rehearsals, they appear to be in the Dancing spirit and read to go!
+Although the two haven’t shared too many photos and videos of their rehearsals, they appear to be in the Dancing spirit and ready to go!

 #teamcuchicuchi is ready to dance,season 24 @dancingabc the show premieres tomorrow night 8pm ET on ABC! @officialcharo